Do traction threads for facelifts work as well as, or better than, traditional facelifts?

 Traction threads return the face to a younger, refreshed look.
 Like wireless bio-revitalizing, traction threads can be considered a viable alternative to traditional facelift surgery.
-Traction threads are also applied on an outpatient basis and without resorting to anesthesia.
+Facelift threading is also applied on an outpatient basis and without resorting to anesthesia.
 This does not mean that anyone can get them.
 On the contrary: it is good to remember that even though medical aesthetics are increasingly less invasive, they still require a consultation with a medical professional.
+Ready to learn more about threading facelifts, traction threads, and how the operation works?

 What are traction threads, and how do they work?

 The number of threads needed to obtain a good result depends on the patient and the size of the wires themselves.
-Generally, a doctor will insert from 2 to 10 traction threads.
+Generally, a doctor will insert from 2 to 10 traction threads, creating the threading facelift look which radiates youth.

-Used most of the times to confer to face an appearance younger, the wires of traction can also be used for the remodeling of various areas of the body:
+Used most of the times to confer to face an appearance younger, thread lifts can also be used for the remodeling of various areas of the body:

 The duration of the procedure depends on the size of the area to be treated, and the result is always guaranteed.
 Contact Starks today for more information.